jethroodeyemi/jethroodeyemi.github.io/_pages/about.md

   - /about.html
 ---

-I am the Lead Software Engineer at Roamlii Adventure Agency.
-Outside of my work at Roamlii, I conduct foundational research with a focus on Machine Learning in health applications.
-My research interests span various interdisciplinary areas, including artificial intelligence, biosystems, medical devices, and control systems.
+I am a Computational Research Programmer at the Vaccine and Infectious Disease Organization (UofS), located at the University of Saskatchewan.
+I am working on solving complex biology problems with the end goal of accelerating vaccine development using AI and Quantum Computing.
+Generally, my research interests span various interdisciplinary areas, including artificial intelligence, biosystems, medical devices, and control systems.
 I am particularly passionate about leveraging innovative engineering solutions to enhance human health.

 ## My research interests